-One of the trends where I have seen the greatest growth in 2018/19 has been in bespoke luxury solo tours.
+One of the trends where I have seen the greatest growth has been in bespoke luxury solo tours.
 The market for solo travel has been regularly growing over the last few years, however this has typically been for those seeking small group tours to join.
 The kind of tour where individuals get to meet like minded travellers, hopefully with similar interests, in which to share their journey.
 What I am now seeing is individuals who have a high disposal income, typically in their late 30’s to early 50’s, who want to spend a chunk of their income on exciting adventures, but they want to do it without compromise.

 Recent clients have explained that at home they lead incredibly busy personal and professional lives for the majority of the year.
 When planning their holiday they are looking for a complete break and do not want the added pressure of a group tour, where you do not know who is going to be in your group or whether you will get on with them.
 They look forward to spending time alone, doing just what they choose to do.

 Solo travellers looking for a bespoke tour are often well travelled individuals, and it is likely that they will have done a lot of personal research before deciding on a destination.
 However, using a tour operator with specialist knowledge of the region they are travelling to provides a good sounding board, and ensures that the trip is exactly what they are after.
 It also provides the added protection that only reputable suppliers are used, adding a bit of reassurance for the traveller who will be alone in a new country.
 It is also important for the tour operator to ‘understand’ this type of solo traveller, and really listen to what they want.
 The chances are they will be paying a high per person rate for their trip, and they will expect it to be exactly what they are after.
 Putting a solo traveller in a beautiful small lodge with stunning views is great….putting them here if it is regularly occupied by families with small children or honeymooners is not.